 RoboForm doesn’t bother with fanciful features or a beautiful GUI, and instead focuses its efforts on stellar password management.
 In addition to secure encryption, RoboForm supports application logins, note storage and emergency access.
 The highly customizable password generator is one of the best around and the company recently added support for limitless logins in the free version, making it a great choice for budget-conscious users in need of a great password manager.

-Price: Free with no syncing or cloud backups, $23.88/year for premium.
+Price: Free with no syncing or cloud backups.
+Paid upgrade required for premium features.

-Price: Free with some limitations, $12/year for premium.
+Price: Free with some limitations.
+Paid upgrade required for premium features.

 LastPass frequently tops the list in any roundup of best password managers.
 Compatible across a range of operating systems and featuring a robust password generator, security challenges and 2FA (even with the free version!), LastPass has been the gold standard of password managers for quite some time now.
 However, it’s also worth keeping in mind that LastPass has been hacked in the past, though its advanced hashing meant that the criminals likely weren’t able to crack the stolen passwords.

-Price: Free with some limitations, $36/year for premium.
+Price: Free with some limitations.
+Paid upgrade required for premium features.

 Securing passwords: No more excuses